MiguelL1304/Aquascape/README.md

 # Aquascape 🌊🐠

-Aquascape App is a focus timer and task tracking app with an aquarium theme.
+Aquascape is a focus timer and task tracking app with an aquarium theme.
 Earn shells by completing tasks and use them to buy fish and customize your aquarium!

 ## Features ✨